Study: That cute smartwatch might be spying on your kid | Fast Company

 We have reached out to the companies for comment and will update with their response.

-[Via The NextWeb]ML
+[via The NextWeb]ML